vegaprotocol/token-frontend/README.md

 ## REACT_APP_REDEEM_LIVE

-We have not built the redeem pages at the time of writitng.
+We have not built the redeem pages at the time of writing.
 This turns off all calls to action about the redeem pages.

 ## REACT_APP_CHAIN